Grails-Plugin-Consortium/grails-cxf/README.markdown

 <a name="hasMany"></a>
 HANDLING HASMANY MAPPINGS
 -----------------
 If your domain object contains a `static hasMany = [foos:Foo]` and you would like to have these foos included in a service response you will need to do a bit of extra work in the domain object containing the hasMany clause.
-Given the following scenario:

 To get the hasMany mappings to show up you will need to add the typed (List, Set, SortedSet, etc) variable to your class along with the hasMany statement like such: